Aging changes in the senses

 Your ears have two jobs.
 One is hearing and the other is maintaining balance.
 Hearing occurs after sound vibrations cross the eardrum to the inner ear.
 The vibrations are changed into nerve signals in the inner ear and are carried to the brain by the auditory nerve.

 Balance (equilibrium) is controlled in the inner ear.
 Fluid and small hair in the inner ear stimulate the auditory nerve.
-This helps the brain maintain balance.
+This helps the brain maintain your balance.

 As you age, structures inside the ear start to change and their functions decline.
 Your ability to pick up sounds decreases.
 You may also have problems maintaining your balance as you sit, stand, and walk.